Winter Break Checklist

 Take advantage of your winter break by reviewing and following up on career and job search activities.
 Here are a few things you can do to get your job search off the ground for the new year!

 _____ Review your current resume.
-Your current resume should begin to incorporate your degree information at JHSPH.
+Your current resume should begin to incorporate your degree information at the Bloomberg School.
 List concentrations, relevant coursework, capstone projects, etc. Create one long resume which includes all education and experience plus thematic resumes for your different interest areas.
 You can visit the Career Services Office webpage on RESUMES & CVs.

 _____ Helpful Resources.
 Visit the Career Services webpage to get more information on interviewing, networking, review past events/presentations, etc.

-_____ If you do not already have a profile in LinkedIn, create one now.
+_____ Network.
+If you do not already have a profile in LinkedIn, create one now.
 If you have a profile, take the time to review and edit your current profile.
-Or upload your resume into LinkedIn to complete the field.
-Tip Sheets are available here.
+Or upload your resume into LinkedIn to complete your profile.

-_____ Identify five organizations that you could envision yourself working for once you complete the program.
+_____ Research companies.
+Identify five organizations that you could envision yourself working for once you complete the program.
 Know as much as possible about the organizations that interest you.
-You can find this information at a listing of Public Health Job Hunting Links

 _____ Identify a few faculty who you would like to be connected with 3-5 years from now.
 Networking helps you learn more about your field of interest.
 Most jobs are found through networking.
 Focus on quality relationships with key faculty, rather than quantity.

 _____ Familiarize yourself with other public health job databases: Emory’s Public Health Employment Connection; Public health Jobs.net; etc. More public health job hunting websites can be found at our Careers Services website.